 More Collections: Yeast Bread Recipes, Quick Bread Recipes, Dinner Rolls and Biscuits

 Easy no knead bread

 Golden brown bread is perfectly crave-able and the ultimate comfort food!

 Whether you are slathering a warm slice with butter and jam, sopping up your favorite soups or sauces, or eating a sweet slice with a glass of milk, I have a perfect collection of bread just for you!

-Typically, breads require a lot of time and effort—proofing, kneading, rising, shaping, baking, etc… It can be a daunting process.
+Typically, bread requires a lot of time and effort—proofing, kneading, rising, shaping, and baking.
+It can be a daunting process.
 However, these bread recipes require NO kneading at all!

 - Quick breads are no knead, they are often wetter, like a batter, and rely on baking powder and baking soda to leaven (rise) it.